zelacerda/atbtetris/README.md

 ## How to play

-After the game start, fhe commands are:
+After the game start, the commands are:

 * **KEY LEFT-RIGHT**: move tile
 * **KEY DOWN**: soft drop
 * **KEY UP**: rotate tile clockwise
 * **SPACE**: hard drop
+* **p**: pause game
 * **q**: quit game

 ## Requirements

 Since **atbtetris** doesn't need any additional libraries, all you need to play is pure Python installed on your machine.
-I tested it with Python 3.11.4 on Linux, but it will probably work on other versions and operating systems.
+I tested it with Python 3.11.4 on MacOS and Linux, but it will probably work with other Python versions and on Windows.

 ## Docker version